Darren Seals: Activism

 Seals was a rapper in St. Louis group D.O.A.; in their song "Born Targets", Seals criticized police response to the Ferguson demonstrations.

 Seals was known as "King D Seals" on social media, and referred to himself as a “Businessman, Revolutionary, Activist, Unapologetically BLACK, Afrikan in AmeriKKKa, Fighter, Leader".

 He was an outspoken critic of Black Lives Matter.
 He used Twitter as a public platform to call out the organization for taking in millions in donations from billionaire sponsor George Soros, and giving nothing back to the Ferguson community where they held protests against the police killing of Michael Brown.
-Seals' disapproval was founded in Ferguson's local activist sentiment that the organization hijacked their movement, publicizing it on social media as their own, motivated by personal, political, and financial benefit.
+Seals's disapproval was founded in Ferguson's local activist sentiment that the organization hijacked their movement, publicizing it on social media as their own, motivated by personal, political, and financial benefit.
 Seals criticism was blunt: "The only thing #Deray #Netta or #BlackLivesMatter (the org) did in #Ferguson was tweet about our work and collect $".

 In 2022, Riverfront Times published records obtained by activist James Cooper in which the FBI referred to Seals as a "revolutionary who has espoused somewhat militant rhetoric and has access to weapons."
 The records show the FBI had Seals under surveillance, and had even asked local police to briefly detain him.
 In the immediate aftermath of his murder, an FBI agent noted that "conspiracy theories are already forming that Seals was killed by the police because of his black lives matter affiliations."

 Death

 Seals was killed on September 6, 2016, in Riverview, a northern suburb of St. Louis.
 A homicide investigation revealed he was shot before he was placed in a car, that was later set on fire.

 Media outlets noted "the resemblance of Seals' death to the unsolved killing of Deandre Joshua," another Ferguson resident who was also found shot in a burning car two years earlier, on the night of the announcement a grand jury had not indicted Wilson in Brown's death.
-Police report that while Joshua's case is still open and active, Seals' death has not been linked to it, but nor has a link been ruled out.
+Police report that while Joshua's case is still open and active, Seals's death has not been linked to it, nor has a link been ruled out.
 The Daily Beast found four more cases of similar deaths in St. Louis County in the last two years.